graeme120/jekyll/index.md

-[Jekyll](https://jekyllrb.com) is a popular CMS/static site generator.
-We’ll use it for simple templating and content management.
+This site is made in [Jekyll](https://jekyllrb.com), a popular CMS/static site generator.
+It is great for simple templating and content management.

+*We’ll demonstrate a few of these basic, powerful uses here, such that you can adapt them to your own work.*